magicoli/band-tools/readme.txt

 * added styling to infobox prefixes and suffixes

 = 0.7.12 =
-* fix numbered list stype
+* fix numbered list type

 = 0.7.10 =
 * added prefix and suffix for bndtls_get_meta and bndtls_get_relations